Bagurudeen28/Spring/README.md

 * Teacher

-Uses Lombok's @Data for boilerplate code.Properties: employeeid, Name, department.
+1.Uses Lombok's @Data for boilerplate code.Properties: employeeid, Name, department.

-(Note: Field Name should conventionally be lowercase: name.)
+2.(Note: Field Name should conventionally be lowercase: name.)

 * Student (extends Pen)

-Core properties: name, age, pen (type: Pen), writer (type: Writer).
+1.Core properties: name, age, pen (type: Pen), writer (type: Writer).

-Multiple constructors for flexibility (with or without Pen/Writer).
+2.Multiple constructors for flexibility (with or without Pen/Writer).

-show() method prints the student's name and age, and calls writing() for both writer and pen.
+3.show() method prints the student's name and age, and calls writing() for both writer and pen.

-Spring Integration
+Spring Integration :

 Beans are configured in XML, allowing for property and constructor-based injection.